-- 5. Click one of the following: - Select All: To select all the files in the list. - Select Loaded: To reload images that are already loaded in the player. - > Select Changed: To reload only the images that were modified since they were loaded. - > Select Unloaded: To load all the images in the list that are not currently loaded in the player. - Select an option from the Filter Current Selection menu to select a series of frames from the ones selected.
-For example, to load one out of six frames instead of the whole sequence, select the Keep 1 Frame Out of 6 option in the drop-down menu.
+- 5. Click one of the following: - Select All: To select all the files in the list. - Select Loaded: To reload images that are already loaded in the player. - Select Changed: To reload only the images that were modified since they were loaded. - Select Unloaded: To load all the images in the list that are not currently loaded in the player. - Select an option from the Filter Current Selection menu to select a series of frames from the ones selected.
+For example, to load one of six frames instead of the entire sequence, select Keep 1 Frame Out of 6 from the drop-down menu.